From hometown hockey to World Championship titles, sports fans have plenty to cheer about in Ogden.

 The Mustangs have had 38+ wins in each of their past four seasons.
 They were one game away from the championship game two seasons ago on home ice and then one goal short of a championship victory last season.
 The Mustangs are always a contender for the Thorne Cup, playing with a grittiness that is an ideal fit for Ogden.

 Basketball fans will easily recognize three-time NBA All-Star and 2013 Rookie of the Year, Damian Lillard.
 During his time at Weber State University, he earned Player of the Year honors for the Big Sky Conference and had his signature #1 jersey retired.

 The Wildcat football program has been putting up impressive numbers over the past few seasons .
 They finished the 2017 season ranked fifth after working their way through the FCS playoffs to the quarter-finals where they lost by just three points to eventual runner-up, James Madison.

-A trip to Ogden, Utah is a chance to walk the streets that Jack Dempsey walked…to ski the slopes of decorated Olympians…to ride the roads of National Champions…to scale the peaks of world-renowned alpinists...to run the trails of World Champions.
+Planning your event in Ogden, Utah is a chance to walk the streets that Jack Dempsey walked…to ski the slopes of decorated Olympians…to become the next National or World Champion.

 Start planning your next event right here, sport.